What car loans are available for blacklisted people in South Africa? Or how do you get finance to buy a vehicle if you have a bad credit score?

-FNB, ABSA, Standard Bank and Nedbank are the four major banks in South Africa and if you are blacklisted then none of them will be in a position to help you get a car loan.
+FNB, ABSA, Standard Bank and Nedbank are the four major banks in South Africa.
+If you are blacklisted then none of them will be in a position to help you get a car loan.

-If you must approach the bank for whatever reason then Capitec Bank and African Bank maybe the providers to ask for help with financing your new vehicle but don’t expect too much from them either if you have judgments or black marks against your name on your credit history.
+If you must approach the bank for whatever reason then Capitec Bank and African Bank maybe the providers to ask for help with financing your new vehicle.
+But don’t expect too much from them either if you have judgments or black marks against your name on your credit history.

 More Blacklisted Car Loan Options

-A micro loan could be an option especially in the case where an individual plans to purchase a cheaper used vehicle and if the funds a person qualifies to borrow do not completely cover the full amount of the purchase then at least maybe enough cash can be borrowed to cover the initial deposit.
+A micro loan could be an option.
+Especially in the case where an individual plans to purchase a cheaper used vehicle.
+Then if the funds a person qualifies to borrow do not completely cover the full amount of the purchase at least maybe enough cash to cover the initial deposit.

-The disadvantage of course is that if an individual buys a vehicle from money borrowed from a generous friend or family member and then defaults on payments or breaks the agreement in some way it could lead to serious family problems or ugly friendship break-ups.
+The disadvantage of course is that if you buy a vehicle from money borrowed from a generous friend or family member.
+And then you default on payments or break the agreement in some way.
+It could lead to serious family problems or ugly friendship break-ups.

-Although a little harder to find than normal finance, car loans for blacklisted people in South Africa do exist with some research and can help to get an individual the transport needed for whatever reason.
+Although a little harder to find than normal finance, car loans for blacklisted people in South Africa do exist with some research.
+And can help to get an individual the transport needed for whatever reason.